Skip to Content

 The Process For Canceling Deportation

-First, the Department of Homeland Security (DHS) overseeing case, will review the details.
+First, the Department of Homeland Security (DHS) overseeing the case will review the details.
 Usually, an order of deportation has been placed on the individual.
 This will be accompanied with the reasons why, such as committing a deportable offense, as an example.
 If you have been charged with a crime, we can investigate the nature of your case and act in your defense.
 There are some crimes that may be considered deportable, such as crimes that involve “moral turpitude,” such as fraud, theft, child abuse, rape, or murder.
 Another possible route to take to halt proceedings is to demonstrate how your deportation will affect your family or loved one, especially if they depend on you financially or rely on you for comfort, care, or companionship.
 At the next phase, which is the court proceeding, the judge will examine the facts and the circumstances involved.
-Our Plano immigration attorneys, would handle this matter in the most efficient way possible.
+Our Plano immigration attorneys would handle this matter in the most efficient way possible.
 Let us ensure that you are properly represented.

 We Are Experienced & Caring Attorneys